-Admission to the Design Studies program is based on past academic performance and your portfolio, which is a collection of your original work.
-To apply for the Design Studies program, you do not need previous experience or training in design.
+Admission to the Bachelor of Design is based on past academic performance and your portfolio, which is a collection of your original work.
+To apply for the Bachelor of Design, you do not need previous experience or training in design.

-Your portfolio will be evaluated by an assessment committee, which is responsible for determining your readiness for the Design Studies program.
+Your portfolio will be evaluated by an assessment committee, which is responsible for determining your readiness for the Bachelor of Design program.
 The committee looks for:

 Creativity and versatility in a variety of mediums

 Your statement of intent is considered an integral part of your portfolio.
 It will be assessed using these criteria: